ridvansalihkuzu/hyperview_eagleeyes/README.md

 $ docker pull ridvansalih/hyperview:latest
 ```

-If you want to run the project on singularity containers, convert the docker images to singularity images as described below:
+If you want to run the project on singularity containers, convert the docker images to singularity ones as described below:
 ```bash
 $ export SINGULARITY_CACHEDIR=$(mktemp -d -p ${PWD})
 $ export SINGULARITY_TMPDIR=$(mktemp -d -p ${PWD})